Akryum/vue-cli-plugin-apollo/docs/guide/server.md

 # Server Usage

-If you enabled the GraphQL API Server, start it (by default it also runs `serve`):
+If you enabled the GraphQL API Server, start it alongside the client:

 ```
 npm run apollo